When is a whistleblowing disclosure made in the public interest?

 The ET considered that the Claimant's primary motivation in making the disclosures was to avoid Client A losing out on recovering part of his costs in a litigation dispute.

 On analysing this reason for the disclosure, the ET considered whether it constituted something in the public interest.
+For the avoidance of doubt, the ET made no finding that the Respondent did, in fact, overcharge Client A. The ET was only concerned with what the Claimant reasonably believed.
 It did not think that the Claimant believed, when he made the disclosures, that the information disclosed would enhance the protection of the public from solicitors who, in their interim bills, overstated the hours spent on working on cases.
 As such, the ET considered that the disclosures were private in nature.

 It was also concluded that, in any event, the reasons for the Claimant's termination were not linked to any alleged protected disclosure, but to other unrelated factors, such as capability.